Hiking the Routeburn Track

-Winding its way through breath-taking South Island alpine scenery, the Routeburn Track is open year-round but the best time of year to hike this trail depends largely on how you would like to experience its changeable moods.
+Winding its way through breath-taking South Island alpine scenery, the New Zealand Routeburn Track is open year-round but the best time of year to hike this trail depends largely on how you would like to experience its changeable moods.
 Showcasing sections of both Fiordland and Mount Aspiring National Parks, enchanting rainforests, grand mountain vistas, majestic waterfalls and clear flowing rivers characterise the length of the Routeburn.
 Naturally, many of these special features require a fair bit of rainfall.
 In this higher-altitude environment, geographically positioned in the tempestuous latitude of the roaring forties, changeable and sometimes wet weather is a possibility at any time of the year.

 The environments surrounding the Routeburn are renowned for climatic extremes, so regardless of the season, it pays to be prepared for a range of weather conditions.
-The best hiking begins in Spring (September to November in the Southern Hemisphere) when vast fields of the famous Mount Cook buttercup (Ranunculus lyallii) are in full flower.
+The best hiking begins in spring (September to November in the Southern Hemisphere) when vast fields of the famous Mount Cook buttercup (Ranunculus lyallii) are in full flower.
 Spring temperature averages range from 9C (48F) - 17C (62F).

 The summer months of December, January and February bring the highest temperatures on the trail, averaging 10C (50F) - 18C (64F) and reaching a maximum of 28C (82F).
 In spite of this, cold snaps can occur at any time and low temperatures can fall below 0C (32F), so don't forget to pack your warm gear.
 February is generally the driest month of the year with an average of only nine rainy days.

-Late Autumn (April and May) can be characterised by the first snow fall on the mountains, with average temperatures sitting between 8C (46F) - 16C (61F).
+Late autumn (April and May) can be characterised by the first snow fall on the mountains, with average temperatures sitting between 8C (46F) - 16C (61F).

 Regardless of the season, the rivers and rainforests of the Routeburn Track are nourished by some impressive rainfall, averaging around 7m (23ft) per year.
 Far from discouraging, this precipitation can bring with it some incredible spectacles in the form of rivers and waterfalls.
 But that's not to say it rains every day on the Routeburn – warm, golden sunshine is also a common mood of these mountains, bringing stunning alpine views and pleasant hiking conditions.